First off, (from our last post) why even bother?

 It might take many months of finding the "feel" in your back and then learning to maintain the required movement just to allow your horse's back the freedom to swing and let the energy through.

 For those of you who are visual learners like I am, watch the following video.
 Will Faerber does a terrific job in showing clearly a horse using its back versus the "dropped" back.
-Then, let me know how you can tell what your horse's back is doing.

 Don’t miss a single issue of Horse Listening!
 If you like what you are reading, become a subscriber and receive updates when new Horse Listening articles are published!
 Your email address will not be used on any other distribution list.
 Subscribe to Horse Listening by Email